 Charity Preston, who teaches elementary school students in Sandusky, Ohio, says she’s seen the issue crop up most frequently with parents of gifted children.
 “Many parents expect their child to get an A, period,” says Preston, who adds that in schools where there’s an honor roll, it becomes a matter of social competition among parents.

 She once overheard a parent ask another teacher: “Why isn’t my child getting an A?
 That’s your job.”
 In response to such misconceptions, Preston says she takes great pains to educate her parents that she doesn’t give grades at all: The children earn them.

 Is this just further evidence of the culture of entitlement that’s swept the nation?
 Certainly, in some cases.
-But Lee Jenkins, a former superintendant in Redding, California, says that many parents are genuinely confused about grades –- and they have good reason to be.
-As a superintendant, he issued a survey asking teachers the following question: If a student aced all their projects and tests in a given class but never once handed in their homework, what grade would you give the student?
-“I got answers from A, B, C, D and F,” he explained.
+But Lee Jenkins, a former superintendent in Redding, California, says that many parents are genuinely confused about grades — and they have good reason to be.
+As a superintendent, he issued a survey asking teachers the following question: If a student aced all their projects and tests in a given class but never once handed in their homework, what grade would you give the student?
+“I got answers from A, B, C, D, and F,” he explained.
 “In other words, there was no consistency.”

 How to get answers about your child’s grades